oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

     model:
       # Valid model domain types are 'WLS', 'JRF', and 'RestrictedJRF', default is 'WLS'
       domainType: JRF

+      # Optional auxiliary image(s) containing WDT model, archives, and install.
+      # Files are copied from `sourceModelHome` in the aux image to the `/aux/models` directory
+      # in running WebLogic Server pods, and files are copied from `sourceWDTInstallHome`
+      # to the `/aux/weblogic-deploy` directory.
+Set `sourceModelHome` and/or `sourceWDTInstallHome`
+      # to "None" if you want skip such copies.
+      #   `image`                - Image location
+      #   `imagePullPolicy`      - Pull policy, default `IfNotPresent`
+      #   `sourceModelHome`      - Model file directory in image, default `/auxiliary/models`.
+      #   `sourceWDTInstallHome` - WDT install directory in image, default `/auxiliary/weblogic-deploy`.
+      auxiliaryImages:
+      - image: "model-in-image:JRF-AI-v1"
+        #imagePullPolicy: IfNotPresent
+        #sourceWDTInstallHome: /auxiliary/weblogic-deploy
+        #sourceModelHome: /auxiliary/models

       # Optional configmap for additional models and variable files
       #configMap: sample-domain1-wdt-config-map